QDeltaSoft/qradiopredict/README.md

 The MapGraphics library was coded by Raptorswing and comes with a FreeBSD license.
 Following people and organisations have contributed:

+- Mathias Froehlich and others, the geodesy math code
 - Holger Schurig, documenting the ITM source code in a good fashion
 - Raptorswing, providing the MapGraphics library, upon which this program is based